Bimodal bilingualism: Using phonological information

 There are mixed results in how important phonological information is to deaf individuals when reading and when that information is obtained.
 Alphabets, abugidas, abjads, and syllabaries all seem to require the reader/writer to know something about the phonology of their target language prior to learning the system.
 Profoundly deaf children do not have access to the same auditory base that hearing children do.
 Orally trained deaf children do not always use phonological information in reading tasks, word recognition tasks or homophonic tasks; however, deaf signers who are not orally trained do utilize phonological information in word-rhyming tasks.
 Furthermore, when performing on tasks with phonologically confusable initial sounds, hearing readers made more errors than deaf readers.
 Yet when given sentences that are sub-lexically confusable when translated into ASL, deaf readers made more errors than hearing readers.
 This body of literature clearly shows that skilled deaf readers can employ phonological skills, even if they do not all the time; without additional longitudinal studies it is uncertain if a profoundly deaf person must know something about the phonology of the target language to become a skilled reader (less than 75% of the deaf population) or if by becoming a skilled reader a deaf person learns how to employ phonological skills of the target language.

+Research and current debates: What to keep in mind

+The conceptual boundary of what defines a bimodal bilingual might vary across studies.
+Some researchers limit this to hearing individuals who know a signed and spoken language; others limit it to Deaf signers who acquire a spoken or written language.

+The impact of bimodal bilingualism on cognition (see section above) remains to be researched.
+Not every result should be considered a fact.
+Many of these results depend on individual language history, including which modality is dominant and how often they use it.

+Attitudes towards sign languages, language policy, and educational methods vary across communities, institutions, and state lines.
+These differences will influence both language access and identity.